5 Things We Can Learn About Setting Up a Kitchen from This Diagram

-What's the best way to set up a kitchen?
-If you've been cooking for any length of time, you've either figured this out for yourself, in your own kitchen — or you are still looking for that magic solution.
+What’s the best way to set up a kitchen?
+If you’ve been cooking for any length of time, you’ve either figured this out for yourself, in your own kitchen — or you are still looking for that magic solution.
 This diagram might not be how your kitchen actually looks, but the way it divvies up the space is useful information for any kitchen.
-Here's what we can learn from it.
+We’ve learned five ways from this diagram and you may apply them to your kitchen – no matter its size or shape.

 If you’ve ever planned out a kitchen, or even just read enough cooking blogs, you’ve no doubt heard of the kitchen work triangle (the idea that in an ideal kitchen, the line drawn between the refrigerator, range, and sink creates a triangle within which the cook can easily and efficiently move about).